FeesWizard

 Is Fortrade or Plus500 cheaper?

-Fortrade charges Free (some payment methods may charge) for withdrawals, while Plus500 charges Free (limits on frequency).
+Fortrade charges Free (some payment methods may charge) for withdrawals, while Plus500 charges Free — Plus500 charges no deposit or withdrawal fees; your own bank or card issuer may charge on international transfers or unsupported-currency conversions.
 Stock commission is No commission; cost is in the spread (EUR/USD ~2 pips) on Fortrade and No commission, cost is in the spread on Plus500.
 Your real cost depends on how often you trade and withdraw.

 Is Fortrade safe?